 - your blood group and rhesus status

-- whether you have infections such as hepatitis B, HIV or syphilis
+- whether you have an infection, such as hepatitis B, HIV or syphilis

-- anaemia (not enough iron in the blood)
+- whether you have iron-deficiency anaemia (not enough iron in the blood)

-- whether you have blood conditions such as sickle cell anaemia or thalassaemia.
+- whether you carry the gene for sickle cell anaemia or thalassaemia.

 Measuring your baby’s growth

 From 24 weeks your midwife will start to measure your growing bump to check that your baby is growing well.
-This is a simple test using a tape measure.
-She will measure your bump, in centimetres, from your bikini line to the top of the uterus.
+This is done using a tape measure.
+They will measure your bump, in centimetres, from your pubic bone to the top of the uterus.
 This will be plotted on a graph in your notes.
-The measurement should be the same as the number of weeks you are, give or take 1–2 cm.
+The measurement is usually the same as the number of weeks you are, give or take 1–2 cm.

 Abdominal palpation (feeling your womb)